duanegoodner/lstm_adversarial_attack/docs/discuscussion.md

-Our method of adversarial attack is similar to the approaches of Chen et al. and Sun et al. When attacking a binary classification model with trained parameters $\theta$, we start with the input feature matrix $X$ of a sample that the model correctly predicts to be in class $t_{c}$, so  $M(X) = t_{c}$ where $M$ is the model's prediction function.
+Our method of adversarial attack is similar to Chen et al.'s approch that uses an adversarial loss function and L1 regularization.
+When attacking a binary classification model with trained parameters $\theta$, we start with the input feature matrix $X$ of a sample that the model correctly predicts to be in class $t_{c}$, so  $M(X) = t_{c}$ where $M$ is the model's prediction function.
 We then search for a perturbation matrix $P$ that meets the condition:
 $$
 M(X + P) \ne t_{c}
 $$